raspibolt/raspibolt/raspibolt/raspibolt_30_bitcoin.md

 * Wait a bit, reconnect via SSH and login with the user “admin”.

-* Switch to the user "bitcoin"
-  `$ sudo su bitcoin`

 * Check the status of the bitcoin daemon that was started by systemd (exit with `Ctrl-C`)

   `$ systemctl status bitcoind.service`

 ![Bitcoind status ](images/30_status_bitcoind.png)

 * See bitcoind in action by monitoring its log file (exit with `Ctrl-C`)
-  `$ tail -f /home/bitcoin/.bitcoin/testnet3/debug.log`
+  `$ sudo tail -f /home/bitcoin/.bitcoin/testnet3/debug.log`

 * Use the Bitcoin Core client `bitcoin-cli` to get information about the current blockchain
   `$ bitcoin-cli getblockchaininfo`

 * Please note:
-  * Only the user "bitcoin" can use "bitcoin-cli".
   * When “bitcoind” is still starting, you may get an error message like “verifying blocks”.
 That’s normal, just give it a few minutes.
   * Among other infos, the “verificationprogress” is shown.
 Once this value reaches almost 1 (0.999…), the blockchain is up-to-date and fully validated.